To see the other types of publications on this topic, follow the link: Perch fishes.

 Abstract:

 This thesis is presented as a series of journal publications that have been published or are in review.
 The overall structure of the thesis includes; a brief introduction on the processes and dynamics of fish populations; an introduction to the study species, Macquarie perch (Macquaria australasica); five data chapters as publications which relate to specific population processes and population dynamics, and finally, a synthesis of these chapters and concluding remarks.
-The publication status of each chapter is provided at the beginning of the chapter together with detailed information on authorship and contributions.
+The publication status of each chapter is provided at the beginning of the chapter together with detailed information on auth

 APA, Harvard, Vancouver, ISO, and other styles